gbinal/p-o-d.github.com/faq.md

 ### How do I get started building this /data file?

-Datagov will (when possible) help agencies get started by creating a /data file for each agency containing the metadata in the correct syntax.
+Data.gov will (when possible) help agencies get started by creating a /data file for each agency containing the metadata in the correct syntax.
 The agency will then begin to manage that file for future publishing of datasets.

 ### How should I manage this /data file?